Deliciously Organic

 Recommended Vitamin D Supplementation:

-• Standard Process Cod Liver Oil is a good option along with the tips listed above.
-Keep in mind that it doesn’t contain Vitamin K, so you’ll want to make sure to eat foods containing Vitamin K (from seafood, organ meats and the fat of grass-fed animals) to keep things balanced.
+- Standard Process Cod Liver Oil is a good option along with the tips listed above.
+Keep in mind that it doesn’t contain Vitamin K, so you’ll want to make sure to eat foods containing Vitamin K (from butter, chicken, eggs, raw cheese, organ meats, raw sauerkraut, etc.) to keep things balanced.

 If you’d like to learn some first steps you can take to help support your thyroid, check out my class, “3 Keys to Thyroid Hormone Balance”.
 It’s just 45 minutes and I promise you’ll learn something new!